Ibero-American Studies, (Minor)

-Overview: The Ibero-American studies minor program, offered at Saint Louis University's campus in Madrid, Spain, is designed for students who want to enhance their undergraduate degree with a multidisciplinary education about the Spanish- and Portuguese-speaking world.
+The Ibero-American studies minor, offered at Saint Louis University's campus in Madrid, Spain, is designed for students who want to enhance their undergraduate degree with a multidisciplinary education of the Spanish- and Portuguese-speaking world.

-Faculty: Because SLU's Ibero-American studies faculty hold appointments in a variety of fields, students have a unique opportunity to learn from mentors from a wide-range of academic backgrounds.
+SLU's Ibero-American studies faculty hold appointments in a variety of fields, giving students a unique opportunity to learn from mentors from a wide-range of academic backgrounds.

 SLU-Madrid is committed to providing quality Jesuit education at an affordable price.
 Tuition rates at the Madrid Campus are approximately 40 percent lower than comparable private universities in the U.S.

 If you have questions or would like to speak with a financial aid officer, email us at firstname.lastname@example.org.